One of the big questions everyone faces when creating an online course is how much are you going to charge for it?

 Perhaps your audience wanted to see something else incuded in the course that you overlooked, or perhaps they just couldn't afford such a high price tag.

-It's much better to start lower, get feedback from your audience and then add additional value over time, increasing your pricing as you go.
+It's much better to start lower, launch your course, get feedback from your audience and then add additional value over time, increasing your pricing as you go.

 From my experience, it's very rare for a new course creator to overprice their content.
 It's far more likely for people to under price out of fear or guilt.